 Peter Stastny scored twice in the second period on Jan.
 19, 1985, to give him 200 career goals.
 He also added an assist, as the Nordiques won 4-3 over the visiting Bruins.

 One year later, on Jan.
 1986, Mike Foligno scored his 200th NHL goal as the Sabres beat the Devils 6-3 in New Jersey.

-On that very same night, Denis Savard scored twice his admission into the 200-goal club.
+On that same night, Denis Savard scored twice for his admission into the 200-goal club.
 He also added an assist as the Chicago Blackhawks beat the Red Wings 6-4.

 A Busy Night in 2000

-San Jose Sharks goaltender Evgeni Nabokov got his first NHL start, on Jan.
+San Jose Sharks goaltender Evgeni Nabokov got his first NHL start on Jan.
 19, 2000, and made 39 saves for a shutout.
-Unfortunately, he did not get the win as the Sharks and Colorado Avalanche skated to a scoreless tie.
-Patrick Roy made needed just 15 saves for his 47th career shutout.
+Unfortunately, he did not get the win as the Sharks, and Colorado Avalanche skated to a scoreless tie.
+Patrick Roy needed just 15 saves for his 47th career shutout.